-Caladenia is a genus in the Orchidaceae family.
+Caladenia, an Orchidaceae genus, includes tuberous terrestrial orchids that occur mostly in Australia although there are a few from New Zealand and another that extends to New Caledonia, Indonesia and Malaysia.
 The scientific name is derived from the Greek words calos (meaning beautiful) and aden (meaning glands), referring to the colorful labellum and the glistening glands at the base of the column that adorn many of the species.
 They usually have hairy stems and leaves and a solitary generally linear or oblong leaf.
 The flowers have widely spreading sepals and petals (excluding the labellum).
 The spider orchids have very long sepals and petals that are often yellowish, whereas the other species have smaller flowers that are often white to pink.
-This genus includes tuberous terrestrial orchids that occur mostly in Australia although there are a few from New Zealand and another that extends to New Caledonia, Indonesia and Malaysia.
-New species have been added and there are natural hybrids.
+There are natural hybrids.
 Depending on which authority you accept this is either a very large genus or a very small genus.
 In 2001 DL Jones, MA Clements, IK Sharma, and AM Mackenzie in a paper entitled A new classification of Caladenia R.Br.
 (Orchidaceae) proposed breaking this genus into six species: Caladenia, Arachnorchis, Drakonorchis, Jonesiopsis, Petalochilus, and Stegostyla.
 This was not widely accepted.
 Others considered some of these proposed genera as subgenera, but not necessarily with the same name.
 Identification of an already large genus is very challenging since there can be multiple names for the same plant depending on the authority consulted.
 Further taxonomic work by MA Clements, CG Howard CG1, and JT Miller published in 2015 concluded that none of the current taxonomic treatments were satisfactory.
 Their work did not support recognition of Arachnorchis, Cyanicula, Drakonorchis, Ericksonella, Jonesiopsis, Petalochilus, Pheladenia, and Stegostyla as previously proposed.
 They suggested a return to Lindley's concept of Caladenia (1830-1840) but also including Glossodia and Elythranthera.
 Their suggestion includes around 301 species with five subgenera: Pheladenia, Glossodia, Pentisea, Trilobatae, and Caladenia.
 At this time we are keeping the pages we created as changes back and forth can be confusing and because some of the divisions included plants that looked alike, but we have included the synonyms on both pages and added photos here of those species that were originally on those pages of the proposed split.
-For the time being we are not including Cyanicula, Glossodia and Elythranthera as they continue to be accepted genera.

 The Australian terrestrial orchids are notoriously challenging to grow, although some enthusiasts are starting to achieve success by cultivating the symbiotic fungus that many of the orchids require in order to grow.
 Very careful fertilization is required to keep the fungus and orchid in balance.
 There's a good discussion of the relationship by clicking on mycorrhiza here.